Close Banner

 We usually attend opening night, which is a Thursday, and it is noticeably less crowded than dates later in the season.
 It is also much hotter than dates later in the season, so keep that in mind.
 (Want more deets on the best times to visit Universal Studios Hollywood?
 Jump here!)

-Halloween Horror Nights Hollywood 2025 Tickets and Prices
+Halloween Horror Nights Hollywood 2026 Tickets and Prices (coming soon)

 Halloween Horror Nights is a separate ticket from regular park admission.
 Universal Studios Hollywood also sells a Halloween Horror Nights Universal Express Pass (formerly called Front of Line Pass).
 The HHN Universal Express Pass is good for one-time Express access for each house and ride.
 It also includes priority seating for the live events.